How to Manage Supplier Costs and Keep Your Business Balanced

 Manufacturing and distribution companies often have to dance with suppliers.
 As raw material and transportation costs continue to climb, many distributors are encountering price increases from their suppliers.
-Waiting for prices to stabilize is not an option for businesses feeling the squeeze of these increases.
-Before deciding to find a new supplier, consider the following strategies for how to manage supplier costs.
+However, waiting for prices to stabilize is not an option for businesses feeling the squeeze of these increases.
+Therefore, consider the following strategies for managing supplier costs before finding a new supplier.

 Record Your Steps

 Recording how much each step of the manufacturing process costs is one way to understand where increased costs originate.
 Manufacturers should communicate with all involved in the process; the more information shared throughout the supply chain, the better.

 If a company finds increased prices, it should work with the supplier to make changes to protect operations from spikes in supplier pricing or refrain from passing along the additional costs to consumers.
 If the supplier is unwilling to lower prices, the distributor should look for other ways to increase profits and cut costs to move around high supplier costs.
 Companies can also find lower costs by pre-purchasing or bulk purchasing raw materials.
 Buying in bulk often carries extra leverage with suppliers and can potentially give the company some control over the relative price of materials.